In Him Ministries:

 Christians are freed from trying to be saved by keeping the Old Covenant Law.
 The Old Covenant Law has no power, or authority over us.
 Christ has taken away our bondage to the Law and given us freedom in place of our slavery (Gal.
 4:4-7; cf. John 1:17; 8:32, 36; Acts 15:10-19; Rom.
 3:21-26; 6:14; 7:1-8; 8:15; 10:4; 2 Cor.
 3:3; Gal.
 2:4; 3:13, 14, 15, 25; 5:1; Eph.
 2:14-15; Phil.
 3:9; Col. 2:13-17; Heb.
 7:19; 10:1).

 Following the Spirit’s guidance in all of life’s decisions is a personal act of submission to Christ living through us.
-The Spirit’s work is not irresistible, we need to yield to the Spirit’s leadership.
+The Spirit’s work in our lives is not irresistible, we need to yield to the Spirit’s leadership.
 When the Spirit lives inside us, He has already given us the power to obey Him but we have to respond to His guidance.
-Christians don’t live by a list of rules, even if they were engraved on stone tablets.
+Christians don’t live by a list of rules, even those that were engraved on stone tablets.
 We live through the power of the indwelling Spirit who is conforming us, more and more each day into Christ’s likeness.

 The New Testament is clear, the Ten Commandments and all of the other 613 laws of the Old Covenant were brought to an end by the New Covenant (Acts 15:1-20; 2 Cor.
 3:6-11; Rom.
 14:5-12; Gal.
 4:10-11; 4:21; 5:1-4; Eph.
 2:11-16; Col. 2:13-17; Heb.
 7-10).